ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattClient.md

 #### Discovery procedures

 A GattServer hosts a fixed set of services.
-These services are a logical composition of characteristics that may be discovered, read, written or also broadcast their state to a connected client.
-These characteristics may also contain metainformation named characteristic descriptors.
-A characteristic descriptor may be used to indicate the unit used for a characteristic value, describe in a textual form the characteristic purpose or allow a client to register for notification of updates of the characteristic value.
+These services are a logical composition of characteristics that may be discovered, read, or written, and can broadcast their state to a connected client.
+These characteristics may also contain metainformation and named characteristic descriptors.
+A characteristic descriptor may indicate the unit used for a characteristic value, describe the characteristic purpose in a textual form or allow a client to register for update notifications for the characteristic value.

 Prior to any interaction with server characteristic, a GattClient discovers the layout of the services and characteristics present on the server.